paulheading/yearly/README.md

 ### Scenarios

 - Create a playlist from songs added in 2023
+- Create a playlist from songs stored in a custom playlist
 - Create a playlist from songs added AND released in 2023

 ### Coming soon